elijah-olejnik/note_manager/README.md

     If input is correct, the program shows days before (or after) the deadline.
 If deadline is today - program tells about it.
 Two date formats is acceptable for the user input.
 #### multiple_notes.py
     This script is a modified version of final.py from the first grade.
-It can add and display multiple notes
+It can add, display and save multiple notes to JSON file (for the next task)
 #### delete_note.py
     in process...